 - Field of study

 - A programme usually breaks down into smaller units named fields.
-The Bachelor.s programme Information technologies taught at the FIT is not divided into fields (it formally only includes one field .
+The Bachelor's programme Information technologies taught at the FIT is not divided into fields (it formally only includes one field .
 Information technologies).
-The follow-up Master.s programme Information technologies is divided into nine fields at the FIT.
+The follow-up Master's programme Information technologies is divided into eight fields at the FIT.

-- According to the Bologna Declaration, studies at universities in the European Union are divided into three cycles.
-The first cycle leads to a Bachelor.s qualification (abbreviated as Bc. and stated before the graduate.s name) and is followed by the second cycle to obtain a Master.s degree (FIT graduates are awarded the title of engineer, abbreviated as Ing. and stated before their name).
-The third cycle leads to obtaining the doctoral degree (the graduates are awarded the title of doctor, abbreviated as Ph.
+- According to the Bologna Declaration, studies at universities in the European Union are divided into three stages.
+The first stage leads to a Bachelor's qualification (abbreviated as Bc. and stated before the graduate.s name) and is followed by the second stage to obtain a Master's degree (FIT graduates are awarded the title of engineer, abbreviated as Ing. and stated before their name).
+The third stage leads to obtaining the doctoral degree (the graduates are awarded the title of doctor, abbreviated as Ph.
 D. and stated after their name).

 - A university teacher can be a professor, associate professor, senior lecturer, lecturer, instructor or a researcher.
 To address a teacher in Czech, use his/her highest academic title: professor (prof.), associate professor (doc.), doctor (Ph.D., Dr., RNDr., PhDr., MUDr., JUDr.), engineer (Ing.), Master (Mgr.) or Bachelor (Bc.).
 People holding important positions at the university or faculty should be addressed with their titles (Rector, Vice-rector, Dean, Vice-dean, head).

 - Scientific Council are academic bodies of the faculty and the university.
 They deal with questions related to the teaching and research activities, co-operation with the industry and nominations of professors and associate professors.